kaltura/jam/README.md

-const char *error_filename; // filename in which the error occured long error_lineno; // line in which the error occured long type; // error type, see [Predefined Constants] (http://php.net/manual/en/errorfunc.constants.php) const char *appname; // app identifier string, configured with the aware.appname directive but can be overridden from PHP code
+const char *error_filename; // filename in which the error occured long error_lineno; // line in which the error occured long type; // error type, see [Predefined Constants] (http://php.net/manual/en/errorfunc.constants.php) const char *appname; // app identifier string, configured with the jam.appname directive but can be overridden from PHP code
 ```

 	* the backend stores the event as defined in its PHP_JAM_STORE_FUNC()